okatarismet/okatarismet/README.md

 <!--
 **vibhorchaudhary/vibhorchaudhary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-This is the place where I opensource stuff and break things 🤣
+This is the place where I opensource stuff and break things 👾
 - 🔭 I’m currently working on something really cool 😉
-- 🌱 I’m currently learning Blokchain & DevOps🤣
+- 🌱 I’m currently learning Blokchain & DevOps 🧑‍💻
 - 👯 I’m looking to collaborate on more open source projects.
 - 💬 Ask me anything [here](https://github.com/okatarismet/okatarismet/issues) related to <b>Full-Stack Development,Nodejs, React, JavaScript,React Native, Swift, Java.</b>
 - 📫 How to reach me: [@ismetokatar][linkedin] or say 👋 on Email at [Vibhor Chaudhary](mailto:okatarismet@gmail.com)
 - ⚡ Fun fact: I ❤️ 🐈 & 🏋️‍♀️